Bira/octopus-carnival/_drafts/wir-mm3-4e-devil-corruption.md

 Corruption Devils, or Paeliryons, first appeared in one of the later Monster Manuals for 3rd Edition.
 I remember they were not very well-received because their lore and appearance had some quite unfortunate implications.
-Let's see if that improved in any way.
+This book is still making an effort to make them a big part of the game, so let's see if the lore improved in any way.

 ## The Lore